annaspiers/NEON-NIWO-misclass/README.md

 ### `data/`

-A place for `raw/` and `clean/` data.
-Cleaned data are ignored by version control.
+A place for local storage of publicly available NEON data.
+Data are ignored by version control.

 ### `figures/`